theochem/horton/doc/user_hamiltonian_io.rst

 Dumping/Loading a Hamiltonian to/from a file
 ############################################

-Horton supports two formats for Hamiltonians: (i) an internal binary format based on HDF5 (extension ``.h5``) and Molpro's FCIDUMP text format (containing ``FCIDUMP`` somewhere in the file name).
-The internal format is more flexible and can store a Hamiltonian in various different ways.
-The FCIDUMP format is more restrictive but can be used to interoperate with different codes, e.g. Molpro.
-(Horton can also load integrals from a Gaussian log file but this is absolutely not recommended for any serious calculation.)
+Horton supports two formats for Hamiltonians: (i) an internal binary format based on HDF5 (extension ``.h5``) and (ii) Molpro's FCIDUMP text format (containing ``FCIDUMP`` somewhere in the file name).
+The internal format is more flexible and can store Hamiltonians in various ways.
+The FCIDUMP format is more restricted but can be used to interface Horton with different codes, e.g. Molpro.
+Horton can also load integrals from a Gaussian log file but this is **absolutely not** recommended for any serious calculation.

 For general information on how to load and dump data with Horton in different data file formats, refer to :ref:`ref_file_formats`.

 .. _hamiltonian_io_internal: